ace-wg/ace-oscore-gm-admin-coral/draft-ietf-ace-oscore-gm-admin-coral.md

 ## Delete a Group Configuration ## {#configuration-resource-delete}

+This operation MUST be supported by the Group Manager and an Administrator.

+The Administrator can send a DELETE request to the group-configuration resource, in order to delete that OSCORE group.

-The same as defined in {{Section 6.8 of I-D.ietf-ace-oscore-gm-admin}} holds
+The same as defined in {{Section 6.8 of I-D.ietf-ace-oscore-gm-admin}} holds.

 ### Effects on the Group Members ###